-You will have an easier time getting a loan if you have a high personal credit score, plus solid financials that show you’re responsible for handling debts.
+You will have an easier time getting a loan if you have a high personal credit score plus solid financials that show you’re responsible for handling debts.
 The benchmarks will be different for each lender, but it helps to have a credit score of at least 680, a good standing with creditors, and a long track record of on-time payments.

-For example, lenders might be reluctant to give a loan to someone who only has experience in managing a coffee shop, but wants to buy an electrical contracting business.
+For example, lenders might be reluctant to give a loan to someone who only has experience in managing a coffee shop but wants to buy an electrical contracting business.
 That is unless you can show years of study, apprenticeship, and general preparation for the latter.

 Finally, consider whether you have collateral you can offer as security for the loan.
-This becomes more important the lower your credit score is, and can help your case when approaching lenders.
+This becomes more important the lower your credit score is, and it can help your case when approaching lenders.
 Collateral may include your home, commercial equipment, a car, or accounts receivable.

 Gather Your Documents

-In most cases, getting a loan to buy a business requires that you provide bank statements, the last 2 years of your personal tax returns, detailed lists of personal debts, and financial statements (including cash flow statements, balance sheets, and P&L statements) of other companies you’ve run.
+In most cases, getting a loan to buy a business requires that you provide bank statements, the last two years of your personal tax returns, detailed lists of personal debts, and financial statements (including cash flow statements, balance sheets, and P&L statements) of other companies you’ve run.